Are you’re getting married on the beach in Mexico?

 Now get in touch with your short list of wedding photographers.
 Send an email introducing yourself, and give them some information about your wedding, like date and venue.
 And hey, why not throw them a compliment on their photos while you’re at it!
 Keep in mind that the best photographers are in demand and will be screening you as much as you are screening them.
 Simply sending a demand for a price list is not likely to earn you any brownie points!

 Then see what you get back from them, and this is a crucial bit of intel for you.
 Do they get back to you quickly?
 Do they send you an automated note, or are you treated like an actual, valuable person?
 Do you like the tone of the person on the other end of the email thread?
 What kind of first impression are you left with about this particular company?

 Still wavering between your top picks?
 Or maybe you are just the type who is a little less easy to please.
 This is a big decision, after all!
-To get the best idea of what your wedding package might actually look like, ask to see a recent, real wedding the photographer has shot.
+To get the best idea of what your wedding package might actually look like, The Knot recommends looking at a few recent, real wedding albums the photographer has shot.
 It should come as no surprise that portfolios are a hand picked collection of the best images across tons of different weddings.
 For peace of mind, a real wedding is a more accurate representation of how your wedding photos might turn out.